epigenesys/epi-js/README.md

 You can overwrite the default 'No record found' message by setting `data-no-record` on the table.
 The span of this will default to the number of `tr` elements in `thead`, but is customisable with `data-no-record-span` on the table.

+### CSS Utilities

+#### Margins and Padding

+.margin-top-10 puts a 10px margin at the top etc.

+Also can be for specific screen sizes: .margin-top-10-sm

+Others include .mini, .nowrap, .display-none